The Complete Beach Day Checklist- What to Take to the Beach

 6. Beach Toys & Entertainment

 So…let’s talk beach entertainment!!
-What to bring to the beach is going to be different depending on whether you’re at the beach solo, with your partner, your kids, or extended family.
+What to bring to the beach for a day is going to be different depending on whether you’re at the beach solo, with your partner, your kids, or extended family.
 It’s also going to depend on the age of your children and what you like to do.

 When my kids were younger we carried sand toys, buckets, fishing nets, and baby pools.
 Now we carry boogie boards, skim boards, and surf boards with us.
 If you plan to use boogie boards for more than one summer, I highly suggest investing in a higher quality (ahem…more expensive) boogie board.
 Trust me, I learned this the hard way.
 I literally bought a new twenty dollar boogie board every summer for years and years.
 Once I finally broke down and bought the better quality board…guess what?
 It has lasted for years!